Submit support requests and browse self-service resources.

 This blog describes the SOA steps an organization must take before it can be truly successful in realizing the cost and agility benefits offered by enterprise service-oriented architecture.
-It discusses the various stages of SOA adoption describing the technologies, processes, and best-practices available to help companies succeed in their SOA initiatives.
+It discusses what SOA stands for and the various stages of SOA adoption by describing the technologies, processes, and best-practices available to help companies succeed in their service oriented architecture initiatives.

 The definition of SOA, as provided by Wikipedia: